RunielN597/faerieringgames/content/posts/eclipse_deck.md

 The three suits are suns, moons, *and* sun and moon, together.

-What makes rhis deck unique, you may ask?
+What makes this deck unique, you may ask?
 Well, apart from being a shortened deck of cards, the cards have different numbers on them.

 The sun and moon suits are numbered from 1-11...but the "eclipse" suit is numbered not only from 1-11, but 12-22.